scalabs/handbook/guides/project-documentation.md

 For both, we need documentation in files and different software tools.
 - Our client-facing documentation is mostly done in different Office / Google Docs files.
-- Our internal documentation is mostly on GitHub, as **feature requests** and project boards.
+- Our internal documentation is mostly on GitHub, e.g. as **feature requests** and project boards.

 ![](https://github.com/scalabs/documentation/blob/main/assets/images/proj-documentation.png)

-Our most important detail planning files, that we provide to our clients:
+### Most important planning files (shared with our clients):

 **Requirements Documentation**

-This is a document where we systematically collect all the client's needs, dependencies, and technical details that it entails.
+This is a document where we systematically collect all the client's needs, dependencies, and goals.
+We follow these steps:

 - Identify the relevant stakeholders.
 - Establish project goals and objectives.